 STEP 2 Get Involved: Develop Skills with a Part-Time Job, Club or Other Role

-These experiences help students of every major prepare for internships and careers.
+These experiences help students of every major meet new people and prepare for internships and careers.

 Student Employment & Research